jonathanstowe/CouchDB/README.md

 ## License and Copyright

-This is free software, please see the LICENSE file for details.
+This is free software, please see the LICENCE file for details.

 © Jonathan Stowe 2015, 2016